solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 3. Will we be able to roll back to the on-premises VMs if the migration fails?

+4. We know there are workloads that will not be migrated to Azure.
+What's the best way to handle managing all our VMs across on-premises and Azure?

-4. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
+5. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.

+6. Securing and monitoring our on-premises workloads is extremely important.
+What options does Azure offer to extend this into the cloud?

-5. Would there be further savings from the use of PaaS services?
+7. Would there be further savings from the use of PaaS services?

 ### Infographic for common scenarios